quickjkee/eff-diff-edit/README.md

 ## Getting started

-### 0. Colab notebook
+### 0. Colab notebook for single-image editing

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1rtu01eOB2gwr_j0gSyzXgkbMUKL_mNIx?usp=sharing)

-This **colab notebook** demonstrates the single-image editing setting.
-You are welcome to edit your images for any text descriptions.
+This notebook provides a tool for single-image editing using our approach.
+You are welcome to edit your images according to any textual transform.
+Please, pay close attention to the hyperparameter values.

 ### 1. Preparation